microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     Modules).
 Modules must never call this callback directly because DMF performs important processing before and after the call to this callback.
 -   Modules that support this callback must call `DMF_ModuleClose()`.
--   If a Module does not support this callback, DMF will automatically calls `DMF_ModuleClose()` from its generic handler.
+-   If a Module does not support this callback, DMF automatically calls `DMF_ModuleClose()` from its generic handler.

 #### Example
 ```